zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Sometimes we use this word for a type of meeting, a  type of educational meeting where everyone gets together and learns something n ew or applies the knowledge that they have to make something.
 It may not be something physical, however.
 Here it is something physical.
 It’s furnit ure made out of wood.

 Shawna says, “Yeah, this is what I’m working on rig ht now.
 I’m building a dining table and chairs.”
 A “dining (dining) table” is a t able that you would put in a large room in your house, and you would eat at that table .
 It’s the table you would use for eating.
 “To dine” (dine) means to eat.
-Shawna i s working on a dining table and chairs.
+Shawna is working on a dining table and chairs.

 Hugo says, “The grain is beautiful on this piece of  hardwood.”
 “Grain” (grain), when we’re talking about wood, refers to the lines and the patterns on the surface of a piece of wood.
 If you look at a piece of wood that has been cut from a tree, you will see that there are lines in the wo od.
 These lines are called the “grain” of the wood.